werc/WercDiscuss/Readme.md

 ## Delete, update comment
 Methods for comment update or delete are ready in `WercDiscuss\Service\Discuss.php`.
-Just call them in Your admin section for comment editing.
+Just call them in admin section (of your CMS) for comment editing.

 Don't forget to insert module name into config file.